 “Those with other unsecured debt obligations – such as credit card debt – should not borrow more money for something that is a ‘want’ rather than a ‘need.'”

-Here’s what you need to know before applying.
+Here’s what you need to know before applying for a vacation loan.

 The average cost of a vacation

-It’s hard to say exactly how much to expect your trip to cost because it can vary depending on where you go, how you get there, and how long you stay.
-For example, a road trip for a family of four will generally cost significantly less than a flight to the same destination.
+It’s hard to estimate the cost of a vacation since costs vary wildly based on where you go, how you get there, and how long you stay.
+A road trip for a family of four, for example, requires a lower budget than a flight to the same destination.

 Here are some ballpark figures on the cost of a 4-day trip within the U.S. and a 12-day trip abroad: